 To make the dorsal fin, roll some of your transparent "fin" blend clay out as thin as possible.
 Use your polymer clay knife to cut a narrow band of clay, just over half the body length of the fish and roughly 1 1/2 inches in scale wide (3/24 inch for 1:12 scale fish).
 Mark the bone lines up and down across the narrow width of the fin so they will point up when the fin is fitted to the back of the fish.
 Gently pick up the fin with the back of a craft knife or polymer clay blade and drop it on top of the fish back, just back of where you placed the pectoral fins on the sides.
 Use the side edge of a fine pin or embossing tool to press the base of the fin along the centerline of the fishes back, blending the fin into the body.
 Use a soft brush to smooth out the blend.
 Use the clay knife or craft knife to trim the length of the dorsal fin to the length shown on your reference photo.
 Now blend the bottom edge on the other side of the fin so that it is smoothly blended into the back of the fish.
 Use a brush to make sure the blend line is not visible.Continue to 9 of 12 below.

 09 of 12

 Trim two narrow triangles from very thin "fin" clay for the pelvic fins which are quite prominent in butterfly koi.
 These are narrower than the front pectoral fins, but about the same length.
-Fit these fins to the base of the fish body before the tail, rougly in the place you would expect to find 'legs' or 'feet'.
+Fit these fins to the base of the fish body before the tail, roughly in the place you would expect to find "legs" or "feet."
 See the photo above for reference or use your reference photo for the correct position.
-Use the side of a pin and a brush to gently smooth the bottom edge of... the fin into the body of the fish.
+Use the side of a pin and a brush to gently smooth the bottom edge of the fin into the body of the fish.
 Set the fins so they are in the correct swimming position for the posture of your fish.

 10 of 12